fermyon/developer/content/cloud/develop.md

 {{ details "Additional info" "If you already have templates installed, you can update them by running `spin templates install --git https://github.com/fermyon/spin --update` \n\nIf you’re interested in building your own template, you can follow the guide here [templates from the Spin repository](https://github.com/fermyon/spin/tree/main/templates) and the [Spin Improvement Proposal (SIP) for templates](https://github.com/fermyon/spin/pull/273)." }}

-We will be using the http-rust template to build our Spin Application, by running `spin new`
+We will be using the http-rust template to build our Spin Application, by running `spin new`.

 ```bash
 $ spin new